 Based on our experience, we created this reference guide below to help you navigate the world of startup assistance.
 As this graphic indicates, not every startup is ideal for every option.
-Here are a few of the biggest considerations which will help you determine which is the best fit for you.
+Consider the following thoughts and determine the best fit.

 Are you willing to temporarily relocate?

-Most incubators, accelerators, and hybrids are conducted on-site for the duration of the program, which could be a couple of months to several years.
+Most incubators, accelerators, and hybrids are conducted on-site for the duration of the program, which could last months to several years.
 This is no problem if you live within commuting distance of the campus or facility.
-Most incubators are tied with the community in which they are located, and, fortunately, most medium-to-large cities have some sort of incubator program available to local entrepreneurs.
+Most incubators are tied with the community in which they are located.
+Fortunately, most medium-to-large cities have some sort of incubator program available to local entrepreneurs.

 In addition to a “mostly-virtual” accelerator program, TechStars, one of the leading startup accelerators, sponsors more than 40 distinct accelerators in various industries and in locations across the globe.
-TechStars requires founders to relocate to the respective compound for the full three months to reap the most benefits from the program, including “serendipity, unannounced-drop-in mentors, and camaraderie” in addition to more structured learning, networking and coaching opportunities.
+TechStars requires founders to relocate to the respective compound for three months for the most benefits from the program.
+It includes “serendipity, unannounced-drop-in mentors, and camaraderie” in addition to more structured learning, networking and coaching opportunities.

 Coplex doesn’t have a relocation requirement.
-However, the program strongly recommends being physically close to the organization and spending two to three days onsite, to more easily take advantage of sessions, events, and meetings with mentors.
+However, the program strongly recommends being physically close to the organization.
+It recommends spending two to three days onsite, to more easily take advantage of sessions, events, and meetings with mentors.